 The project

 This project’s kickoff was the joining of a marketing strategy opportunity and the need to attenuate a usability and business model struggle, based on our personas.
-On one hand, the oncoming period of college classes comeback could be the perfect moment to launch a feature the allows teachers, students, and institutions to create lists of required books.
-On the other hand, book lovers and buyers would now be able to create as many lists as they want pinning the actual book and not a specific copy of it.
+On one hand, the upcoming college semester presented a nice opportunity to introduce a feature that enables teachers, students, and institutions to create collections – also known as listas in Portuguese – of required books.
+On the other hand, book lovers and buyers would now be able to create as many collections as they want pinning the actual book and not a specific copy of it.

 My role

-As the UX/Product Designer, I was responsible for defining the information that would be provided to the clients alongside the support and technology agents, structure the presentation of this data, generate the layouts and define the KRs and how to validate them.
+As the UX/Product Designer, I was responsible for defining the information that would be provided to the clients alongside the support and technology agents, structuring the presentation of this data, generating the layouts, and defining the KRs and how to validate them.

 Duration